strtgbb/littlereceipt/README.md

 `./test_natural.py`

+The above will use the included data in `images/ideal` and `images/natural`

 ## A note on file names
 The portion of the filename before an underscore `_` is taken as the image's ID.